AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-04-10-perfect-font-fallbacks/index.md

 ---
 title: Creating Perfect Font Fallbacks in CSS
-description: Learn how to use three CSS properties to override font metrics and minimize layout shifts during font load.
+description: With a few lines of CSS, you can override metrics for fallback fonts to minimize layout shifts.
 categories: [typography, css, webperf]
 keywords: [size-adjust]
 thumbnail: ./images/metrics.png